 For more information, review the form instructions from the IRS.

 First quarterly contribution for defined benefit pension plans due

-Companies with defined benefit pension plans must make annual contributions to these plans by a specified date to avoid paying excise taxes.
+If you have a defined benefit pension plan, you must make annual contributions to that plan by a specified date to avoid paying excise taxes.
 If a plan doesn’t meet the funding minimum by the end of the plan year, employers must make their annual contributions in four quarterly payments instead.

 Retirement plan employer contributions due for certain businesses

 If you have a C corp (or an LLC taxed as a C corp), a single-member LLC, or a sole proprietor, you must deposit your employer contribution for the 2022 tax year by April 18 if you want to deduct that contribution from your taxable income.

 If you’ve filed an extension for your tax return, you have until your new filing deadline or the date you file your return (whichever comes first) to make these deductible contributions.

 Deadline to give summary plan descriptions to employees